robenkleene/design-references/houdini/tutorials/houdini-nebula.md

 # Houdini Nebula

 1. Click the `Box` button in the upper left to make a `box_object1`, rename it to `nebula_base_geo`.
 Hit `C` to bring up the colors palette, then hit click blue (this is just cosmetic).
 2. Double-click in to `Box` and add a `VDB from Polygons` and connect the output of `box1` to its input.
 The purpose of the VDB is to use volume collisions, which are usually the strongest type of collision.
-Toggle off `Distance VDB`, toggle on `Fog VDB`, set `Voxel Size: 0.027`.
+In the `Parameters` tab, Toggle off `Distance VDB`, toggle on `Fog VDB`, set `Voxel Size: 0.027`.
 3. Add a `Volume VOP` and connect the output of `vdbfrompolygons1` to its first input.
 4. Add a `Volume Visualization`, connect the output of `volumevop1` to its input.
 Set `Density Field: Density` and `Density: 10` (the maximum).
 Here the `Volume Visualization` is being used as a more performant way to see what it will look like when we give it more volume later.